How To Move to Germany (2024 Guide)

 Our Conclusion

 Many Americans move to Germany for its affordable cost of living, abundant education and job opportunities, and vibrant culture.
-Be sure to research which visa best applies to your situation before applying, and ensure you meet eligibility requirements.
+Research visa types and eligibility requirements before you apply.

 We recommend hiring professional movers when moving overseas.
 Request moving quotes from multiple companies to assess your needs and get the most competitive price.
 You can also save by packing up your house yourself instead of leaving it for your movers.